lauritsaabye/copyrightagent-test/color-util-docs.md

 This command converts a list of colors into their HEX and/or RGB representations.
 You can specify whether you want the **HEX** representation using `-h` or `--hex` and/or the **RGB** representation using `-r` or `--rgb`. _You can even get both representations at once!_
-If no flags are provided, the convert command will return
+If no flags are provided, the convert command will simply return the inputted colors.

 The convert command requires you to specify the computational method of the color conversion using one of the following subcommands.